Frank1eJohnson/ShipBuilder/README.md

 # Spaceship Builder

-Spaceship Builder is a spaceship building game coming to Open Source since 2020.
+Spaceship Builder is a shipbuilding game coming to Open Source since 2020.